IanStocker02/readmegenerator/README.md

 none for this

 ## Usage
-to use the app, simply run "node index.js" in the and follow the prompts
+to use the app, simply run "node index.js" in the terminal and follow the prompts

 ## License